De Wahl's rule: Rule

 and the verbs formed out of them using prefixes.

 Because the rule is actually made of three parts, it also known as the "three rules of de Wahl".

 The nouns and adjectives are created by removing the ending and thus obtaining the root.
 After adding -r or -er, one obtains the infinitive in the majority of cases: decora/t/ion, decora/t-, decora/r.

 Application

 This rule is used in the constructed languages Interlingue and Sambahsa.

+History

+De Wahl devised the rule during development of his auxiliary language called Auli (shorthand for Auxiliar Lingue International), which was an early version of Occidental.
+In 1909 in the magazine of Peano's Acamedia pro Interlingua, Discussiones de Academia, de Wahl classified verbs into static and dynamic with different derivation.

+In 1911 in Lingua International de Wahl kept his division of verbs into two classes, but also presented actually modern rule of derivation:

+In 1911 (Lingua Intern.
+No.1, p.19-20) Mr de W. again takes the division of verbs into static and dynamic and continues:

+The static verbs form abstract verbal nouns from present participle by addition of the general abstract suffix -ie e.g.: essentie, consistentie, restantie, perseverantie, provenientie, etc.

+The dynamic verbs create their derivatives from a separate form called supine.
+To find the supine of verbs one removes the final -er or -r (if they end with -ar or -ir).